zvtvz/zvt/docs/source/user_guide/intro.rst

 Technologies come and technologies go, but market insight is forever.
 The core concepts is about market insight.Below would introduce them by usage.

-entity
+Entity
 ------------------------------
 The existence described by itself, classification of existential concepts.

-In the world of zvt, there are two kinds of entities, one is :ref:`tradable entity <intro.tradable_entity>`, and the other is :ref:`actor entity <intro.tradable_entity>`.
+In the world of zvt, there are two kinds of entities, one is :ref:`tradable entity <intro.tradable_entity>`, the other is :ref:`actor entity <intro.tradable_entity>`.
 Data is the event happened on them.

 .. _intro.tradable_entity:

-tradable entity
+TradableEntity
 ------------------------------
-:class:`~.zvt.contract.schema.TradableEntity` is anything could be traded, it could be :class:`~.zvt.domain.meta.stock_meta.Stock`, :class:`~.zvt.domain.meta.stock_meta.Etf`, :class:`~.zvt.domain.meta.stock_meta.Index`, future,
-or any valuable thing.
+:class:`~.zvt.contract.schema.TradableEntity` is anything could be traded, it could be :class:`~.zvt.domain.meta.stock_meta.Stock`, :class:`~.zvt.domain.meta.etf_meta.Etf`, :class:`~.zvt.domain.meta.index_meta.Index`, future, or any valuable thing.

 record and query stock:
 ::